ezEngine/docs/docs/graphics/meshes/meshes-overview.md

 Graphical meshes are handled by the [mesh asset](mesh-asset.md).
 Meshes that are used in physics simulations are called [collision meshes](../../physics/collision-shapes/collision-meshes.md).

 Once a mesh is imported as an [asset](../../assets/assets-overview.md), it can be placed in a scene as often as you like.
 For the most common use case you would use a [mesh component](mesh-component.md) to do so, but there are other components for special cases, such as the [instanced mesh component](instanced-mesh-component.md).
 Meshes may also be used by other things, for example as a [type of particle](../../effects/particle-effects/particle-renderers.md#mesh-renderer).
-To instantiate collision meshes, you need to use the proper [shape component (TODO)](../../physics/collision-shapes/physx-shapes.md).
+To instantiate collision meshes, you need to use the proper [shape component](../../physics/collision-shapes/physx-shapes.md).

 Graphical meshes reference [materials](../../materials/materials-overview.md) which define how the mesh gets rendered.
 Collision meshes may use [surfaces](../../materials/surfaces.md) to set their physical properties.